What are the signs and symptoms of IBS?

 FODMAP is an acronym that describes a group of poorly-digested carbohydrates which, for a variety of reasons, may trigger symptoms of abdominal pain, bloating, and diarrhoea in susceptible people.
 When carbohydrates go undigested in the small intestine, they continue their journey into the colon, where the resident bacteria love to digest them on your behalf.
 As the bacteria feast—a process called fermentation—they produce gas as a byproduct.
 Additionally, large amounts of intact, undigested sugars hanging around in the colon tend to attract water, this is what causes diarrhoea.
 If you have SIBO you also get the fermentation in the small intestine, compounding the symptoms.

-The low-FODMAP diet—and subsequent re-introduction—is not easy to navigate without help.
-If you think you might benefit from such an approach, contact me for a Free Gut Fix Strategy Session.
+The low FODMAP diet—and subsequent re-introduction—is not easy to navigate without help.
+If you think you might benefit from IBS support, contact me for a Free Gut Fix Strategy Session.

 3. Parasites or bacterial Infections